 If you are doing keto right, you should experience some strength endurance when you are at the gym.
 If you are not, you are probably stuck at a plateau.

 While there are other signs out there, these are typically the 5 most common I hear.
 Did any of these sound like you?

 Our bodies are programmed for efficiency.
 It’s a survival technique.
-The problem is that efficiency means the body gets to work less and that can equal a plateau.
+The problem is that efficiency means the body has to work less and that can equal a plateau.

-Whether you have been following Keto strictly or following lazy Keto, chances are your body is going to become efficient and the results will stop at some point.
+Whether you have been following keto strictly or following dirty keto, chances are your body is going to become efficient and the results will stop at some point.
 It is inevitable.

 This just means you need to mix it up a bit.
 Check out the video below to see the most common reasons why people are stuck at a plateau on keto and what you can do about it!